genome-spy/genome-spy/docs/grammar/transform/filter.md

 # Filter

-The filter transform removes rows based on an predicate expression.
+The filter transform removes rows based on a predicate expression.

 ## Parameters